Society for Effecting the Abolition of the Slave Trade: Membership

 The committee was later joined by the Quaker philanthropist William Allen, who worked closely with Wilberforce and with his fellow Quaker members, and Wilberforce's fellow members of the Clapham Sect were subscribers to the society as well.
+Director of the Bank of England and founding member of the Philanthropic Society in St. George's Fields Jeremiah Harman was also a promenade supporter and subscriber of the initial publication of the Society.

 Female membership

 According to Claire Midgley (2004), the proportion of female subscribers to the society was typical of philanthropic societies of the time.
-Across the whole society, female subscribers comprised about 10 per cent of the membership, while in some centres, notable Manchester (with 68 women, or nearly a quarter of the total), the percentage was higher.
+Across the whole society, female subscribers comprised about 10 per cent of the membership, while in some centres, notably Manchester (with 68 women, or nearly a quarter of the total), the percentage was higher.
 Some of the most identifiable women were members of leading Quaker families, such as the wife of William Dillwyn, Sarah; others were members of the Clapham Sect and also members of the African Institution, and others were members of wealthy Unitarian families in Manchester.
 By 1788 there were 206 female subscribers.
 One prominent female subscriber was writer and polymath Elizabeth Carter.

 Related societies

 Several members of the society also subscribed to the African Institution (founded 1807 to create a viable, civilised refuge for freed slaves in Sierra Leone).
 The Sons of Africa abolitionist society had a membership of educated Londoners, mostly African former slaves.
 It was closely connected to the Society for Effecting the Abolition of the Slave Trade.

-Petitioning peaked in 1792, with up to 100,000 signatures (Manchester alone contributing 10,639), regional anti-slavery groups started taking the lead, especially in the north of England.
+Petitioning peaked in 1792, with up to 100,000 signatures (Manchester alone contributed 10,639), and regional anti-slavery groups started taking the lead, especially in the north of England.

 Women had increasingly played a larger role in the anti-slavery movement but could not take a direct role in Parliament.
 They sometimes formed their own anti-slavery societies.
 Many women were horrified that, under slavery, women and children were taken away from their families.
 In 1824, Elizabeth Heyrick published a pamphlet titled Immediate not Gradual Abolition, in which she urged the immediate emancipation of slaves in the British colonies.

 Despite the little influence they carried, many female abolitionists made a big impact on the abolition of the slave trade.
 An important campaigner was Anne Knight.
 She was born into a Quaker family in Essex and took active roles in the anti-slavery campaigns.
 Knight formed the Chelmsford Female Anti-Slavery Society.
 She also toured France, giving lectures on the immorality of slavery.

 The Birmingham Ladies Society for the Relief of Negro Slaves was founded in Birmingham, England, on 8 April 1825.